shilpakarumanchi/SentimentAnalysis/README.md

-# British Airways Customer Sentiment Analysis
+# Equadorian Airways Customer Sentiment Analysis

 ## Overview
-British Airways, a UK-based airline established in 1974, faced significant challenges due to the COVID-19 pandemic in 2020.
+Equadorian Airways, a European-based airline established in 1974, faced significant challenges due to the COVID-19 pandemic in 2020.
 As a result of the crisis, the airline reduced its workforce from 42,000 employees by 12,000 jobs.
-However, with the sharp rebound in travel demand in 2022, British Airways encountered a labor shortage, leading to the cancellation of over 1,500 flights.
+However, with the sharp rebound in travel demand in 2022, Equadorian Airways encountered a labor shortage, leading to the cancellation of over 1,500 flights.

-This project analyzes **global customer review data for British Airways from 2016 to 2023**.
+This project analyzes **global customer review data for Equadorian Airways from 2016 to 2023**.
 Passengers have rated six key services: **Ground and Cabin Staff, Entertainment, Food, Value for Money, and Seat Comfort**, assigning each a score from **1 to 5**.
 Additionally, the dataset includes details such as **departure country, seat type, aircraft model**, and other relevant factors for each review.

 The primary objective of this study is to assess whether the **airline’s workforce shortage impacted customer satisfaction**.
-By analyzing customer reviews, British Airways can gain valuable insights into **service gaps and areas for improvement** to enhance the overall passenger experience.
+By analyzing customer reviews, Equadorian Airways can gain valuable insights into **service gaps and areas for improvement** to enhance the overall passenger experience.

 ## Data Processing
 - Python code used to clean the data inconsistencies and  to derive data insights can be found [here](https://github.com/shilpakarumanchi/python/blob/main/BA_cleaning.ipynb)